THROUGH PROSE TO SEE THE WORLD MORE CLEARLY

 About the boo

-It responds to Ottessa Moshfegh’s call for stories that live in an amoral universe, past the political agendas on social media.
-We have imaginations for a reason.
+We respond to Ottessa Moshfegh’s call for stories that live in an amoral universe, past the political agendas on social media.
+After all, we have imaginations for a reason.
 We need characters in novels to be free to range into the dark and wrong.
 How else will we understand ourselves?

 And it can be a space for intelligent polemics and behind the scenes confessionals on the experience of fieldwork and theorising.
 A space for the psychedelic and ruminative — beautifully rendered, always.